A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum

 \subsection{Incorporating multiple testing sample points for better power}

-So far we have only focused on obtaining a single conformal $p$-value from a single testing sample point.
+So far we have only focused on obtaining a single conformal $p$-value from a single sample point in $P_2$.
 Such a single $p$-value often has limited power in distinguishing $H_1$ from $H_0$.
-To have a test with asymptotically full power, we must consider multiple testing sample points: $((X_{2k},Y_{2k}):1\le k\le K)$, where $K$ is a positive integer whose relationship with the original testing sample size $n_2$ will be specified later.
+To have a consistent test that rejects $H_0$ under the alternative hypothesis with probability tending to $1$ as the sample size increases to $\infty$, we must consider multiple testing sample points: $\{(X_{2j},Y_{2j}):1\le j\le n_{21}\}$, where $n_{21}$ is a subsample size whose relationship with the original sample size $n_2$ will be discussed later.